-If you look at many dry creek beds in well designed water gardens, you will discover that they look so natural and they serve their purpose so well.
+If you look at dry stream bed in a well designed water garden, you will discover that they look so natural and they serve their purpose so well.
 Fortunately, it is not rocket science.

 Know how water moves.
 The first step in building an aesthetically pleasing, functional dry creek is to first study how water moves naturally.
 Also study water gardens and experience how this liquid makes its way around obstacles.

 If you live around a river or mountain, it is easier.
 If not, you can arrange for a trip to one and observe this phenomena.

 Related: A Pondless Water Feature… Is It Right For Your Garden?

 Go with a camera, notebook, and pen.
 Study how water scurries around moss boulders, how it pushes branches, and make its formation as it rushes down its destination.

 Creating a dry creek that serves its purpose should be fun and the activities that lead to it should be exciting as well.

 The first thing you need to do is to check the plants growing around any river rock during your trip.
 Observe the plant size, color, texture, and shape.
 This should give you enough information on how to design your own dry creek bed landscaping or dry river bed landscaping.

 Create an original shape.
 If you look at this picture, you can see that this is a simple creek bed.
 However, a creek bed does not have to be so simple.
 If you observe water streams, you will see that they are not always linear.

 Related: Unique Outdoor Water Features